Vegan Lentil Tacos

 Taco Toppings!

 Our favorite toppings for these tacos are diced tomatoes, shredded lettuce, cheese– either dairy-free or regular– and black olives.
-Flour tortillas are my preferred tortilla here, but corn will also work for gluten-free tacos.
+Flour tortillas are my preferred tortillas here, but corn will also work for gluten-free tacos.

 Vegan Tacos With Lentils

-How to make the lentil taco meat
+How to make the Lentil Taco Meat

-Then, stir in cooked lentils and cook until warmed through.
+Stir in cooked lentils and cook until warmed through.
 The secret to getting these lentils to act like ground meat is to gently smash some of them using the back of a wooden spoon or a potato masher.

 Can I use canned lentils?